 |+ Additional time required to set the cement retainer|

 + Require fluid ahead or spacer to be injected

 + In cases of low injectivity there are additional risks.

 Cement plug – assisted squeeze

-The preferred choice, because of simplicity, is cement plug – assisted.
-This is mainly referred in the literature as bradenhead squeeze (casinghead is closed to prevent fluids from moving up the casing).
-It consists in the placement of a cement plug in front of the leak or perforations, POOH above the top of cement to apply pressure and squeeze the cement slurry.
+The preferred choice, because of its simplicity, is cement plug-assisted.
+This is mainly referred to in the literature as bradenhead squeeze (casing head is closed to prevent fluids from moving up the casing).
+It consists of the placement of a cement plug in front of the leak or perforations, POOH above the top of cement to apply pressure and squeeze the cement slurry.